 Due to the increasing decentralisation of the energy supply, highly efficient system solutions have an ever greater role to play.
 The cooperation between Viessmann and Panasonic focuses above all on Combined HEat & Power (CHP) systems with a reduced output, which simultaneously generate power and heat.
 Compared to conventional power generation, these "micro CHP" systems work highly efficiently.
-The improved energy efficiency also makes a large contribution towards protecting the climate and environment, which is why state subsidies for Vitovalor are at record levels.
+The improved energy efficiency also makes a large contribution towards protecting the climate and environment, which is why it benefits from PACE funding.

 These factors were key to the joint research and development of micro CHP systems based on fuel cells for detached and two-family houses.
 The intention was to develop an integrated product tailored for the European market with a futureproof energy supply system.
 In 2014, the two companies launched the first fuel cell heating appliance in Europe with PEM technology for detached and two-family houses: The Vitovalor.